-- The organization must have infrastructure necessary to support its financial and business dealings, as evidenced by staff capacity, adequate supervisory staff, a regular place of business, and sufficient office equipment and computer programs to handle the amount of data processing required to carry out your mission. - The organization must have the following capacity and experience: - A Manual(s) containing fiscal and administrative policies and procedures. - A mechanism for recording CDBG outcomes and maintaining all required CDBG documentation. - Staff capacity sufficient to administer a CDBG-READI project or concrete plans to gain staff capacity. - Two examples of projects with public grant funding or financing which the organization has taken from grant application to completion. - Experience or history of serving the community with economic development, housing, training, or other types of anti-poverty programs which serve low- to -moderate income individuals. - Experience with or knowledge of federal revolving loan programs or other types of lending, including underwriting, technical assistance, loan monitoring and workout, and marketing experience. - Changes to the managing staff of a CDO require departmental notification within two weeks of a staffing change. - The organization must participate in the creation and ongoing collaboration of a board of peer CDOs to share best practices and create procedures to ensure funds are spent to benefit communities.
+- The organization must have infrastructure necessary to support its financial and business dealings, as evidenced by staff capacity, adequate supervisory staff, a regular place of business, and sufficient office equipment and computer programs to handle the amount of data processing required to carry out your mission. - The organization must have the following capacity and experience: - A Manual(s) containing fiscal and administrative policies and procedures. - Must have a mechanism for recording CDBG outcomes and maintaining all required CDBG documentation. - Must have staff capacity sufficient to administer a CDBG-READI project or concrete plans to gain staff capacity. - Must have two examples of projects with public grant funding or financing which the organization has taken from grant application to completion. - Must have experience or history of serving the community with economic development, housing, training, or other types of anti-poverty programs which serve low- to -moderate income individuals. - Must have experience with or knowledge of federal revolving loan programs or other types of lending, including underwriting, technical assistance, loan monitoring and workout, and marketing experience. - The organization must participate in the creation and ongoing collaboration of a board of peer CDOs to share best practices and create procedures to ensure funds are spent to benefit communities.